Fleckism/SecurityPlus/SecurityPlus/2A Threat actor types and attack vectors.md

 -   [[vulnerability]] **is a weakness** that could be triggered accidentally or exploited intentionally to cause a security breach.
 Examples of vulnerabilities include improperly configured or installed hardware or software, delays in applying and testing software and firmware patches, untested software and firmware patches, the misuse of software or communication protocols, poorly designed network architecture, inadequate physical security, insecure password usage, and design flaws in software or operating systems, such as unchecked user input.
 -   [[threat]] **is the potential** for someone or something to exploit a vulnerability and breach security.
 A threat may be intentional or unintentional.
 The person or thing that poses the threat is called a _threat actor_ or _threat agent._ The path or tool used by a malicious threat actor can be referred to as the _attack vector._
--   Risk is the likelihood and impact (or consequence) of a threat actor exploiting a vulnerability.
+-   [[risk]] is the **likelihood and impact (or consequence)** of a threat actor exploiting a vulnerability.
 To assess risk, you identify a vulnerability and then evaluate the likelihood of it being exploited by a threat and the impact that a successful exploit would have.

 Relationship between vulnerability, threat, and risk.